Slaughter's Mad Dash: Context

-The 1946 Boston Red Sox ran away with the American League crown by twelve games over the Detroit Tigers with a 104–50 record, and were heavy favorites in the World Series against the St. Louis Cardinals.
-They led the series three games to two as it headed back to Sportsman's Park in St. Louis for Game 6.
-The Cardinals won that game on sensational defense and a brilliant pitching performance by Harry Brecheen to bring the series to a deciding seventh game.
+The 1946 Boston Red Sox ran away with the American League crown, finishing 12 games ahead of the Detroit Tigers with a 104–50 record.
+The Red Sox were heavy favorites in the World Series against the St. Louis Cardinals.
+Boston led the series, three games to two, as it headed back to Sportsman's Park in St. Louis for Game 6.
+The Cardinals won that game with sensational defense and a brilliant pitching performance by Harry Brecheen to bring the series to a deciding seventh game.

 Game 7 was played in Sportsman's Park on October 15, 1946.
 After Red Sox center fielder Dom DiMaggio drove in two runs in the top of the eighth, the score was tied 3–3.
-DiMaggio pulled a hamstring during the play and was forced to leave the game; he was replaced by a pinch runner, Leon Culberson, who also replaced DiMaggio in center field in the bottom of the inning.
+DiMaggio pulled a hamstring during the play and was forced to leave the game; his place was taken by pinch runner Leon Culberson, who remained in the game as DiMaggio's replacement in center field in the bottom of the inning.

 Cardinal right fielder Enos Slaughter led off with a single off of pitcher Bob Klinger.
 After a failed bunt attempt by Whitey Kurowski and a flyout to left field by Del Rice, Slaughter found himself still on first base with two outs.
 Left fielder Harry Walker stepped to the plate and, after the count reached two balls and one strike, Cardinals manager Eddie Dyer called for a hit-and-run.

 The play

-With Slaughter running, Walker lined the ball to left-center field, where Culberson fielded the ball.
-As he threw a relay to shortstop Johnny Pesky, Slaughter rounded third base, ignored third base coach Mike González's stop sign, and continued for home.
+With the hit-and-run on, Slaughter was running on the pitch, and with two outs, he was at full speed when Walker lined the pitch into left-center field.
+Culberson fielded the ball, then threw a relay to shortstop Johnny Pesky.
+Slaughter rounded third base, where legend says he ran through third base coach Mike González's stop sign and headed for home, while a stunned Pesky "held the ball", hesitating when he should have fired home immediately, costing the Red Sox the seventh and deciding game of the World Series.

-What exactly happened when Pesky turned around is still a matter of contention.
-Some claim that Pesky, assuming that Slaughter would not be running home, checked Walker at first base instead of immediately firing home, while others contend that Pesky was so shocked to see Slaughter on his way to score that he had a mental lapse that accounted for the delay.
-Whatever the reason, the delay, along with a weak and rushed throw home, allowed Slaughter to score just as Red Sox catcher Roy Partee caught it up the line from home plate.
+The validity of this description, however, has been hotly debated ever since.
+While some claimed that Pesky, assuming that Slaughter would not be running home, checked Walker at first base, instead of immediately firing home, and others contended that Pesky was so shocked to see Slaughter attempting to score, that he had a mental lapse which accounted for a delay, neither of these claims have borne out to be definitively true.
+The notion that Pesky unnecessarily held the ball has also been called into question; the replay does not conclusively show such hesitation, and other contemporaneous accounts suggest that Pesky promptly executed his relay throw to home plate.
+In addition, several reports state that the third base coach was in fact frantically waving Slaughter around third, not attempting to stop him.
+Either way, Slaughter scored just as Red Sox catcher Roy Partee caught Pesky's relay up the line from home plate.